 More information and statistics on E-Waste can be found on our blog post, E-Waste Statistics.

 Disposal of Furniture

 Furniture waste has been increasing more and more throughout the years and while some of it is combusted for energy, much of it still ends up in landfills.
 We can reduce the amount of it that does end up in landfills in a number of different ways.
-Recycling old or unwanted furniture, donating it and upcycling are some options that should be explored.
-Recycling being the most sustainable and cost effective option when it comes to furniture disposal.
+Recycling old or unwanted furniture, donating it, and upcycling are some options that should be explored.
+Recycling is the most sustainable and cost-effective option when it comes to furniture disposal.

 In order to recycle a piece of furniture, you have to know what the base material is.
 If it is metal, a local metal recycler may be called to pick up the old piece of furniture.
 You may even get some money out of it depending on the material as metal is in high demand.
 For other materials such as wood, plastic, and upholstery, a second-hand store may be contacted or the item can be dropped off at a recycling center.
 Selling furniture is also an option if you are looking to make some money off of it.
 Garage sales, Craigslist, and Facebook Marketplace are some places they can easily be sold.

 Furniture donation is another good way to keep furniture out of landfills.
 Giving furniture away to a friend or donating them to the local Goodwill or Restore makes it easy for you to get rid of unwanted furniture and can create a positive impact on others who might not have the funds to purchase new furniture.
 You may ask the organization for a donation receipt and potentially receive tax cuts for donating items that are in good condition.